 This means that you get to savor over a big bowl without feeling heavy and lethargic hours afterward because all enzymes are present to help with the digestive process.

 Pad Thai was always one of our favorite cooked foods of the past.
 But if you like to eat healthy, like we do, you might want to try to stay away from versions prepared in most Thai restaurants.
-Although quite flavorful, they are made with refined high glycemic sugars, trans fats, processed noodles and fried tofu with very little vegetables or real nutrition.
+Although quite flavorful, most are made with very little real nutrition.

 No offense to the Thai culture or anything.
 We love the culinary spices and flavors of Thai food, just not the other unhealthy stuff.